 Also, retailers often make their discounts contingent on on-time bill payment and direct debit payment arrangements, so your behaviour as a bill payer is a major influence on the effective price you will pay per kWh or mJ of usage.

-Also, retailers can set the base price against which the discount is calculated, so there is no guarantee that a product wth a larger discount will be cheaper than one with a smaller discount.
-In fact, its possible for a product with no discount at all to be cheaper than one with a seemingly large discount.
+Also, retailers can set the base price against which the discount is calculated, so there is no guarantee that a plan wth a larger discount will be cheaper than one with a smaller discount.
+In fact, its possible for a plan with no discount at all to be cheaper than one with a seemingly large discount.

 WattPrice automatically includes any guaranteed discounts.
 We also accommodate the price impact of conditional discounting and on-time bill paying by letting you specify if, and how often, you pay your energy bill on time, and recalculates your effective price per kWh or mJ accordingly.

-- When you say you pay by Direct Debit we apply the full potential discount benefit for each product, including any incremental discounting that may be specifically tied to direct debit payment.
+- When you say you pay by Direct Debit we apply the full potential discount benefit for each plan, including any incremental discounting that may be specifically tied to direct debit payment.

 - When you say you always pay on time, we apply the full potential discount benefit for each energy offer, exclusive of any incremental Direct Debit discount.